Neeyati97/Automated-task-approval-with-acl-and-workflows-Servicenow-/README.md

 ii.
 Comments: Feedback

 2. Approval is routed to Alice P
-→ Impersonate Alice to review and approve the task
+i.
+Impersonate Alice to review and approve the task

-→ Observe task status updates based on approval outcome
+ii.
+Observe task status updates based on approval outcome